Crews Put Out 3-Alarm Fire At San Francisco High-Rise Apartment

 SAN FRANCISCO (CBS SF) — San Francisco Fire Department were able to contain a three-alarm fire that burned several floors in a downtown high-rise apartment building Monday evening, according to fire officials.

-The fire burning at the Gateway apartment complex located on the 400 block of Davis Court was first reported shortly before 5:30 p.m.
+The fire burning at the Gateway apartment complex located on the 400 block of Davis Court near Washington Street in the city’s Financial District was first reported at around 5:15 p.m.

+Hundreds watched as tall flames shot from the windows of this 25-story residential high rise.

+“It was engulfed pretty good.
+We were concerned how fast it was spreading,” said witness Nick Coniglio.
+“It went through three floors pretty quickly.
+They’d put it out and then the next floor above it started to go.”

 A tweet posted by Twitter user Eric Miller showed heavy smoke and flames coming from a unit on the 12th or 13th floor of the building.